 To form each of our triangle shelves we cut 3 pieces of 2x4 pine boards into 11 5/8", 12" and 13 1/8".
 If you have a simpler way to form the triangles we'd love to hear about it in the comments!

-To make 3 shelves the same size as ours you'll need to grab 2- 2x4x8 wood studs.
-The cost should run around $2.50 a board.
+To make 3 shelves the same size as ours you'll need to grab two 2x4x8 wood studs.

-To achieve the proper shape you'll want to cut each board as Rob has above.
+To achieve the proper shape, you'll want to cut each board as shown above.
 Each end is a 30 degree angle.
-We used a power mitre saw but you can easily use a hand saw and a mitre box to keep this project incredibly budget friendly.
+We used a power mitre saw, but you can easily use a hand saw and a mitre box to keep this project incredibly budget friendly.

 Once your boards are cut they should piece together to make a triangle.
 If you find that one side is a bit too long to fit, simply use a sander to take off a small amount of wood at a time until the pieces sit fairly flush.